-Most elective share waivers that take place after the marriage are partial waivers.
-Discussing elective share options, including a complete or partial waiver, with a qualified attorney will clarify the matter.
+Most waivers regarding elective shares that take place after the marriage are partial waivers.
+Discussing making the election and available options, including a complete or partial waiver, with a qualified attorney will clarify the matter.

 Receiving an Elective Share Trust as a Surviving Spouse

-Executing an elective share is an option when a trust disinherits the surviving spouse.
+Choosing an elective share is an option when a trust disinherits the surviving spouse.
 Disinheritance occurs when a family member drafts an estate plan that bequeaths little or nothing to someone — in this case, their spouse.
-They may do this with a will, a trust, or a combination of the two.
+They may do this with a will, property held in a trust, or a combination of the two.

 Placing the estate in a revocable trust is one method people use to leave their partner with nothing.
-Creating a marital trust that is separate from the will satisfies the North Carolina elective share law.
-When the surviving spouse dies, assets that are still in the marital trust will be distributed to the other family members of the original decedent.
+When the surviving spouse dies, assets that are still in the trust will be distributed to other family members of the original decedent.
 This is done without the control or direction of their surviving partner.

 Contact an Estate Attorney with Elective Share Experience